 Resistance training will help you look fantastic in front of the camera and on the runway.
 Women typically can't get huge muscles from weightlifting because they do not have as much testosterone as a man.
 Models should include one to three sets of 10 to 15 repetitions of eight to 12 exercises on alternating days of the week for all of the major muscle groups.

 Veronica Varekova, "Sports Illustrated Swimsuit Issue" cover model, uses a variety of different strength-training routines with her personal trainer Kelvin Gary.
 He includes functional exercises that use your upper and lower body to increase the amount of calories burned while building muscle.
 Multijoint exercises such as planks with dumbbell rows and walking lunges with dumbbell shoulder presses or diagonal chops will also increase your coordination and core strength.
 An ideal way for runway models to challenge their balance is to use a balance board or balance on one leg while doing biceps curls, triceps extensions, squats or calf raises.

 Food for Thought

 A model also has to drink lots of water, eat healthy, balanced meals and snacks that are low in fat and sugar to prevent weight gain and stay lean.
 The less processed foods that a model eats, the better.
-It is important to stay away from fast food and junk food.
 A healthy eating regimen includes a variety of fruits and vegetables, low-fat sources of protein, low-fat dairy and starches that are low on the glycemic index.
 Eating well will complement your workout and complete your health and fitness routine.